 Leadership in IR

-This interactive one-day course will explore what leadership means for IR professionals and provides practical advice on how to manage and influence others.
+This interactive one-day course will explore what leadership means for IR professionals and provides practical advice on how to manage and influence.
+It also addresses a range of challenges an IRO faces on a day-to-day basis.

 Delegates will examine their own leadership style, strengths and personal brand within a supportive environment.
-They will gain a greater understanding of the skills and competencies sought by senior managers and boards, and will hear how these have been applied by experienced IR leaders.
-They will be assisted in considering how to apply their personal style to build a best practice IR function.
+They will gain a greater understanding of the skills and competencies sought by senior managers and boards, and will hear how these have been applied by experienced IR leaders, who join the course throughout the day.
+They will be assisted in considering how to apply their personal style to build a best practice IR function and will develop a personal development plan to devise actionable steps that reflect what they've taken from the course.

 It will be of particular benefit both to those looking to progress into a senior role in IR and also to those considering the Diploma in IR.